The Pickens lab is recruiting new graduate students for Fall 2018! See the “Join the lab!” tab for more information.

-The lab will use behavioral, pharmacological, and neuroanatomical methods (lesions and inactivations, functional neuroanatomy and optogenetic techniques) to support two lines of research.
+We study the effects of these drugs using behavioral, pharmacological, and neuroanatomical methods (lesions and inactivations, functional neuroanatomy and chemogenetic techniques) in rodents and behavioral testing in humans to support four lines of research on this area.

 1: What are the long-term effects of exposure to the anesthetic/hallucinogenic drug ketamine on learning and decision-making long after the ketamine is out of the system, and how do these effects compare to the effects of neurotoxic brain lesions?
 This project is primarily run by one of the graduate students- Hayley Fisher.

 Pickens, C.L., Aurand, L., Hunt, J., & Fisher, H. (2017).
 Subchronic anesthetic ketamine injections in rats impair choice reversal learning, but have no effect on reinforcer devaluation.
 Behavioural Pharmacology, 28, 294-302.
 Pubmed

 2: What is the neurobiological basis of increases in fear across the weeks following traumatic events (fear incubation) and how is this affected by potential medications to decrease fear or alcohol use (which could be a form of self-medication)?
 This project is primarily run by one of the graduate students- Alisa Pajser.

 3: What is the relationship between voluntary alcohol consumption during adolescence or adulthood on learning and decision-making long after the alcohol is out of the system… and if voluntary alcohol consumption is associated with altered learning, could this because of genetic influences or because alcohol causes neurotoxicity in the brain?
 This project is primarily run by one of the graduate students- Alicia Lensing.